bholmesdev/bholmesdev/src/blog/accessible-show-hide-animations.md

 3. A callout for screenreaders whenever we show and hide something

 ## ⌨️ Let's accommodate keyboard users

-_This section is for showing / hiding interactable elements, like a set of buttons or links_
+_**Note:** This section only applies when showing / hiding interactable elements like a list of links._

 Focusing on that `tab` key first, we need to find a way to make sure that a not-so-visible element can't be accessed at all.